 The USDA provides the following nutritional value for one hundred grams of bananas.

-It helps reduce inflammation and blood pressure and manage cholesterol levels.
+Fiber helps reduce inflammation, blood pressure and manage cholesterol levels.
 Fibre-rich foods typically give you a filling meal without adding calories.
 They are also a good option if you want to lose some weight because of this.

 These soluble fibres keep some cholesterol from being absorbed into the bloodstream from the intestines.
 The National Lipid Association (NLA) claims that consuming 5-10 grams of soluble fibre daily can cut total and “bad cholesterol” by 5-11 points.

 However, the body cannot break down soluble fibre, and it becomes viscous when it comes into contact with fluids.
 Therefore, this gel-like substance can remove cholesterol from the body.

 Green bananas are abundant in resistant starch which lowers cholesterol and blood sugar levels.